Below are descriptions of all facilitated courses. Search course availability to find offerings in your area.

-Assessment and Evaluation
+Assessment and Evaluation (A&E)

 This course enables educators to develop, increase and demonstrate knowledge and skills in identifying the purposes, legal and ethical principles, appropriate formal and informal instruments, and alternate strategies for the assessment and evaluation of students with disabilities.
 Course emphasis includes interpretation and application of assessment results.

-Differentiating Reading Instruction
+Differentiating Reading Instruction (DRI)

 This course enables educators to develop, increase and demonstrate knowledge about using the guidelines for differentiation and strategies that support differentiation to improve instruction for all students, especially students with persistent or significant reading difficulties.
 Emphasis is on the instructional design principles and teacher delivery methods that can be applied at appropriate levels of intensity and duration to increase the explicitness and intensity of language arts instruction in order to achieve optimal results for students who are challenged by learning to read or reading to learn.
 Conspicuous strategies, strategically integrated skills, and judicious review, delivered with appropriate pacing and precise monitoring, are all part of carefully scaffolded instruction to ensure that each learner is able to comprehend increasingly complex text.
 This course aligns with current Florida reading initiatives and awards credit for competency four of the Florida Reading Endorsement.

 Foundations of Exceptional Education